Detail Action

 Claims 1, 5, 8-9, 11, 15, and 18-19 are rejected under AIA 35 U.S.C.
 103 as being unpatentable over Guo et al. (US Publication No. 2014/0022918, hereinafter referred as Guo) in view of Werner et al. (US Publication No. 2016/0057679, hereinafter referred as Werner).

-Regarding claims 1, Guo discloses performing active measurements of a maximum achievable bandwidth for the network (The backhaul performance measurements includes active measurements; see ¶ 0102.
+performing, once scheduled, active measurements of the maximum achievable bandwidth for the downlink network node (The backhaul performance measurements includes active measurements; see figure 3 numeral 340 & ¶ 0102.
 The measurement report includes peak throughput; see ¶ 0056.);

-execution for a predetermined test-duration time using UDP packets (The measurement includes uplink throughput; see ¶ 0102.
-Uplink throughput test for uploading a test file using UDP from the measurement program on the wireless AP to the measurement program on the measurement server; see ¶ 0108.
+determining an uplink direction bandwidth estimation for the downlink network node by running test execution for a predetermined test-duration time using UDP packets (The measurement includes uplink throughput; see figure 3 numeral 340 & ¶ 0102.
+Uplink throughput test for uploading a test file using UDP from the measurement program on the wireless AP to the measurement program on the measurement server; see figure 3 numeral 340 & ¶ 0108.
 It is interpreted that the uplink throughput test is performed for a finite amount of time.);

-execution for a predetermined test-duration time using UDP packets (The measurement includes downlink throughput; see ¶ 0102.
-Downlink throughput test for uploading a test file using UDP from the measurement program on the wireless AP to the measurement program on the measurement server; see ¶ 0109.
+determining a downlink direction bandwidth estimation for the downlink network node by running test execution for a predetermined test-duration time using UDP packets (The measurement includes downlink throughput; see figure 3 numeral 340 & ¶ 0102.
+Downlink throughput test for uploading a test file using UDP from the measurement program on the wireless AP to the measurement program on the measurement server; see figure 3 numeral 340 & ¶ 0109.
 It is interpreted that the uplink throughput test is performed for a finite amount of time.).

 Guo fails to disclose “determining …; and distributing…; performing …”.
-However, in analogous art, Werner discloses determining, using the uplink direction bandwidth estimation and the downlink direction estimation bandwidth, a bandwidth estimation conclusion for the network (A cSON server receives capacity report from each of the plurality of small cell base stations, wherein the capacity report indicates an uplink/downlink capacity state of the connection; see figure 10 block 1010 & ¶ 0101-0102.
+However, in analogous art, Werner discloses determining, using the uplink direction bandwidth estimation and the downlink direction estimation bandwidth, a bandwidth estimation conclusion for the downlink network node (A cSON server receives capacity report from each of the plurality of small cell base stations, wherein the capacity report indicates an uplink/downlink capacity state of the connection; see figure 10 block 1010 & ¶ 0101-0102.
 The cSON server determines load balancing assistance data for at least one of the plurality if small cell base stations; see figure 10 block 1020 & ¶ 0103.); and

 distributing the downlink bandwidth estimated value throughout the network (The cSON server provide the load balancing assistance data [downlink bandwidth estimated value] to the at least one of the plurality small cell base stations; see figure 10 block 1030 & ¶ 0105.)